-They sleep more as they age, even skipping days at a time when they’re very old, until the day that they stop waking up entirely.
-They never really die (not of old age), they just sleep eternally (can’t be more literal than this) in glass coffins (not airtight, of course) put with care in ornate crypts(1).
+Elves don’t sleep, instead they recuperate while in trance-state.
+Sleep, for elves is equated with death.
+Elves don’t die of old age, not really, but someday they suddenly fall asleep and that’s it, they just sleep eternally from that moment (can’t be more literal than this).
+They’re then ceremoniously put in glass coffins (not airtight, of course) with great care and decorum, in ornate crypts(1).
 Most elves believe that the sleepers (the whole lot of them) will wake up, in a single glorious day.
-So of course, they have to be treated with the utmost care.
+So of course, they have to be treated with the utmost respect.

 Five of the Great Houses are in the Enclave district, an enclosed and highly restricted area.

-House Adeah-Bonnior: Throw the most extravagant partys, which does not help their finance.
-Notorious blackmailers, which does help their finance.
+House Adeah-Bonnior: Throw the most extravagant events, which does not help their finance.
+They’re also notorious blackmailers, which does help their finance.

 House Despensera: Great patrons of the art.
 As long as they can have exclusivity on the best bits, of course.

-House Ugradior(3): Known as Idealists.
+House Ugradior: Known as Idealists.
 Push for an extensive Law reform.
 Sadly, they’re very much alone in this endeavor.